The Oxford Team

-Sihan joined the CPDN team in Oxford in April 2017 to work on the TNC project, using weather@home simulations to investigate the impacts of recent extreme weather events on the Amazonian biosphere, looking at what role climate change played in the likelihood of those extreme weather events, as well as how the change in biosphere would affect the local climate.
+Sihan is currently working on the AFLAME project looking at Brazilian wildfires.
+She joined the CPDN team in Oxford in April 2017 to work on the TNC project, using weather@home simulations to investigate the impacts of recent extreme weather events on the Amazonian biosphere, looking at what role climate change played in the likelihood of those extreme weather events, as well as how the change in biosphere would affect the local climate.

 Prior to joining ECI, she completed her Ph.D. at Oregon State University, where she worked on the weather@home project over western US region, looking at drivers of extreme drought events in the US, future regional climate change projections over the western US, as well as investigating uncertainties due to internal variability and physical parameter perturbations.

 Friederike was the scientific coordinator of the climateprediction.net project the role has been taken over by Sarah Sparrow.
 Friederike is leading the World Weather Attribution project and Transition Into The Anthropocene (TITAN).
 Her main research interest is the quantification of uncertainty and validation of climate models, in particular with respect to extreme events, in order to undertake attribution studies of extreme weather events to external climate drivers.
 A major focus of this work is to explore the propagation of uncertainty from external drivers to actual impacts of climate change on time-scales of up to 30 years.
 Friederike is the deputy director of the Environmental Change Institute, University of Oxford.